Adoption Attorney in Houston

 - Child abuse check

-- Termination of Parental Rights – Before a child can be adopted, one or both of biological parents’ rights must be terminated.
-In Texas, this can be done voluntarily or involuntary under certain circumstances.
-With guidance from your adoption attorney, Houston law will become clearer to navigate.
+- Termination of Parental Rights: Before a child can be adopted, one, or both, of biological parent’s rights must be terminated.
+In Texas, this can be done voluntarily or involuntarily under certain circumstances.
+With guidance from your adoption attorney, Houston law will become easier to navigate.

-The most common form of adoption in the state of Texas – and thus the type that your Houston adoption lawyer will likely have the most experience with – is a stepparent adoption.
+The most common form of adoption in the state of Texas, and the type that your Houston adoption lawyer will likely have the most experience with, is a stepparent adoption.
 A stepparent adoption of a stepchild creates a permanent and legal parent-child relationship; in the eyes of the law it is as if the stepparent is a biological parent.
-This means that even if the step-parent and biological parent were to be divorced, the parent-child relationship would survive between the step-parent and the child.
+Even if the stepparent and biological parent were to be divorced, the parent-child relationship would survive between the stepparent and the child.

-Need an experienced Adoption Lawyers In Houston?
-For more information contact us today!
-You’ll be one step closer to finding an adoption attorney you can count on.
+Need experienced Adoption Lawyers In Houston?
+Contact Ramos Law Group today and you’ll be one step closer to finding an adoption attorney you can count on.